Three Rules for Building Highly Usable Enterprise SaaS Solutions

 Everyone knows it’s important to delight the user.
 When you build a great app, user engagement will be high and measurable.

-At Syncplicity, these are our guiding principles for driving usage through design:
+At Syncplicity by Axway, these are our guiding principles for driving usage through design:

 Use modern UI paradigms.
 Users expect apps to look sharp and modern.
 Incorporate best-in-class design: clean and simple fonts, clever scrolling, and motion.
 Your apps will go viral.